-Article 14: Review and Revision of The Constitution
+Article 134: Review and Revision of The Constitution

-- 14.1.13.1.
-The Monitoring Officer will monitor and review the operation of this Constitution. - 14.2.13.2.
-Changes to the Constitution will only be made:- - (a) with the approval of the full Authority after consideration of the proposal by the Monitoring Officer and in accordance with the Authority's Procedure Rules in Part 5A of this Constitution; or - (b) by the Monitoring Officer, in consultation with the Chair of the Authority, in relation to amendments that are minor or necessarily consequential to amendments previously made, or required by Law. - 14.3.13.3.
-Amendments made pursuant to Article 14.2(b) will be reported quarterly to a meeting of the Authority by the Monitoring Officer.
+- 13.1.
+The Monitoring Officer will, from time to time, monitor and review the operation of this Constitution. - 13.2.
+Changes to the Constitution will only be made:- - (a) with the approval of the full Authority after consideration of the proposal by the Monitoring Officer and in accordance with the Authority's Procedure Rules in Part 5A of this Constitution; or - (b) by the Monitoring Officer, in consultation with the Chair of the Authority, in relation to amendments that are minor or necessarily consequential to amendments previously made, or required by Law. - 13.3.
+Amendments made pursuant to Article 14.2(b) will be reported quarterly to the subsequent-a meeting of the Authority by the Monitoring Officer.